-All four (4) applications for the emergency use of the surveillance devices were approved in accordance with the Act.
+The two (2) applications for the emergency use of the surveillance devices were subsequently approved in accordance with the Act.

 The law enforcement officer responsible for the warrant is responsible for recording the use, communication or publication, and destruction of protected information obtained under their warrant.
 We test the compliance of these individual law enforcement officers by conducting 'field' inspections at specialist commands or local area commands throughout metropolitan and regional areas.